comixed/comixed/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve ComiXed
-title: 'Describe the bug using a single sentence'
+title: '[BUG] Describe the bug using a single sentence'
 labels: 'bug'
 assignees: ''

 ---

-**NOTE: If this involves a pre-releae version of ComiXed and not a release, then please send an email to the mailing list rather than creating an issue here.**
+**NOTE: If this involves a pre-release version of ComiXed and not a release, then please send an email to the mailing list rather than creating an issue here.
+All such bug reports will be closed.**

-**Describe the bug**
+**Describe The Bug**
 A clear and concise description of what the bug is.
+Please include as much detail as possible.

-**To Reproduce**
+**To Reproduce The Bug**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior.
+Please be as complete as possible and describe the exact steps and values used to cause the error:
 1. Go to '...'
-2. Click on '....'
+1. Click on '....'
-3. Scroll down to '....'
+1. Scroll down to '....'
-4. See error
+1. See error

-**Expected behavior**
+**Expected Behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**